stlee3102/capstone-project/README.md

 Users can mouseover store location markers on the map to see the store name and can click the marker to display store information:
 <img src="https://github.com/stlee3102/capstone-project/blob/main/static/img/screenshot3a.png" width="900">

-The main homepage after user account login welcomes the user by name and adds a "Save My Trip" button:
+The main homepage after user account login welcomes the user by name and adds a "Save My Trip" button.
+The navigation bar also changes to let the user see saved maps and make a packing list:
 <img src="https://github.com/stlee3102/capstone-project/blob/main/static/img/screenshot3b.png" width="900">

-User can register for an account to save maps and packing list information.
+Users can register for an account to save maps and packing list information.
 Passwords are salted and hashed before storing in database to protect against database leaks:
 <img src="https://github.com/stlee3102/capstone-project/blob/main/static/img/screenshot4.png" width="900">

 If a user has an account already, the user can log in to the account: